 Select the desired language.
 You can start typing the name of the language to narrow down the list.

 View documentation for scratches

 Select any scratch file or buffer in the Project tool window and press Ctrl+Q to view quick documentation with the location, type, size, creation and modification date of the file.

 Run an SQL scratch file

-When you attached the console, the objects in your SQL are resolved.
-This means that RubyMine now understands which particular objects are used in your code.
+When you attach the console, RubyMine resolves the objects in your SQL code.
 As a result, you can navigate from the SQL code to the database tree.

-Click the <session> switcher, which is in the upper right of the window, and select a console.
+Click the <session> on> switcher in the upper right corner of the window and select a console.
 The switcher menu includes consoles that are associated with the same language as your scratch file.